 Workplace Search can ingest data from many different content sources.
 A content source is usually a third-party service like GitHub, Google Drive, or Dropbox.
 You can also build your own connectors using Custom API sources, which allows you to create unique content repositories on the platform and send any data to Workplace Search via uniquely identifiable endpoints.

 An administrator can set up sources that the whole organization can use.
 These are called organization sources.
 Conversely, if the private sources feature is enabled, individual users can set up their own sources, accessible only to them at any point in time.
-Learn more about Organizational Sources and Private Sources.
+Learn more about Enabling private content sources.

 Configuring First-Party Content Sourcesedit